Towards Neural Scaling Laws on Graphs: Validity of Basic Scaling Laws on Graphs

 We start our analysis by examining the basic forms of neural scaling laws in the graph domain.
-In other words, we aim to explore how the model performance changes with the dataset size and model size.
-Hence, we first evaluate the performance of the models across various sizes and training dataset scales.
-To simplify the experimental settings, we vary the model size by increasing the model width while fixing the model depth, and the effect of model depth will be further explored in Section~\ref{sec:ModelScaling}.
-To obtain subsets with different sizes, we randomly subsample the original training set by different ratios.
-Then, we fit the scaling law Eq.~\ref{equation:error} and \ref{equation:testscore} to the empirical performance data using the least square method.
+In other words, we aim to explore whether the model performance has a power-law relationship with the dataset size and model size.
+Hence, we first evaluate the performance of the models across various sizes and training set sizes.
+Since the impact model depth is unclear yet, we vary the model size by

+increasing the model width while fixing the model depth, and the effect of model depth will be further explored in Section~\ref{sec:The Effect of the number of model layers}.
+To obtain subsets with different sizes, we randomly subsample the original training set by different sampling ratios.
+Then, we fit the scaling law Equation~\ref{equation:error} and \ref{equation:testscore} to the empirical results on different model scales using the least square method.
 To measure the fitting quality, the coefficient of determination $R^2$ is adopted as a metric.

-In this subsection, we focus on GIN and leave the results of GCN in Appendix~\ref{app:validity}.
+In this subsection, we focus on GIN and leave the results with similar observations on graph transformer in Section~\ref{sec:The Effect of the number of model layers} on GCN in Appendix~\ref{app:validity}.
 Our experiments are conducted on two large graph property prediction datasets: \PCQ{} and \ppa{}.